sipbs-compbiol/BM432/README.md

 # BM432

-Welcome to the BM432 computational biology repository!
+Welcome to the BM432 computational biology repository for 2022!

 This repository contains materials to support workshop sessions on: